binast/binjs-ref/spec/context.md

 ## Symbol Ordering for Code Assignment

-To briefly recap, BinAST v2 files contain tables specifying the code lengths (but not the codes themselves) of symbols which appear in the serialized AST.
+To briefly recap, files contain tables specifying the code lengths (but not the codes themselves) of symbols which appear in the serialized AST.
 The encoder and decoder must agree on the order different symbols with the same code length are assigned codes using the algorithm above.
 Here is the order:

 Type                         | Order for Code Assignment
 -----------------------------|-------------------------------